 HUMBOLDT CIDER CO. – Eureka

 We’ll begin in the far north of the state with Humboldt Cider Co.
 This cidery aims to provide something for every palate, making it a good stop for those who prefer classic, dry ciders as well as those looking for more adventurous flavors.
 The menu ranges from their dry Drysdale, to an experimental fruited-and-hopped cider like the Servin Aces with mango, dry-hopped with Citra and Simcoe hops.

-Golden State creates what they term “apple-driven dry ciders” with five core choices that range from Mighty Dry to Gingergrass, which is infused with natural ginger root and lemongrass.
+Golden State creates what they term “apple-driven dry ciders” with six core choices that range from Mighty Dry to Gingergrass, which is infused with natural ginger root and lemongrass.
+Plus, they’ve added an alcohol-removed cider to the core line-up.
 Their Harvest Series highlights their work with area farmers to produce ciders made from only apples grown in Sonoma County.
 Similarly, their California Farm Series highlights the terroir of the apple through single-varietals.
 You can try their core ciders and rotating seasonal and experimental ciders at the taproom in Sebastopol.

 As you travel south through the Bay Area, plan to pick up some cans from South City.
 This small, independent urban cider company uses West Coast apples to make dry, semi-sweet and hopped ciders, along with occasional special releases infused with florals and fruits such as lavender and pomegranate.
 They don’t have a tasting room just yet, but you can order and pick-up to enjoy later.